-- 2.4.8 The Council is aware of the limited taxi rank provision in the District and the potential for taxis to congregate in areas such as town centers, particularly as part of the late-night economy.
-This often causes increased emissions in high density residential areas having an adverse impact on public health and the environment. - 2.4.9 There is a balance to strike between placing taxi ranks away from town centers and the need to provide a method of quickly dispersing the public as part of the night-time economy. - 2.4.10 The Council will seek to establish new taxi ranks in town center's that will be limited to use by electric, hybrid or ultra-low emission (uLEV) vehicles only; these ranks will have electric charging facilities.
-All other taxis will have to use the existing taxi ranks or park away from the town center other than collecting or dropping-off pre-booked customers. - 2.4.11 Private hire vehicles will only be permitted in the town centers to collect or drop-off pre-booked. customers.

-2.4.12 An Appendix will be added to this policy outlining the areas considered as a 'town center' for the purposes of this section of the policy at the appropriate time.
+- 2.4.8 The Council is aware of the limited taxi rank provision in the district and the potential for taxis to congregate in areas such as town centres, particularly as part of the late-night economy.
+This often causes increased emissions in high density residential areas having an adverse impact on public health and the environment - 2.4.9 There is a balance to strike between placing taxi ranks away from town centres and the need to provide a method of quickly dispersing the public as part of the night-time economy. - 2.4.10 When suitable infrastructure allows, the Council will seek to establish new taxi ranks in town centres that will be limited to use by electric, hybrid or ultra-low emission (uLEV) vehicles only.
+When introduced, all other taxis will have to use the existing out of town taxi ranks or park away from the town centre other than dropping-off passengers or collecting pre-booked customers. - 2.4.11 Private hire vehicles will not be permitted to park in town centres other than to drop-off passengers or collect pre-booked customers. - 2.4.12 An Appendix will be added to this policy outlining the areas considered as a 'town centre' for the purposes of this section of the policy at the appropriate time.